 Our objective at the European Centre on Privacy & Cybersecurity (ECPC) is to trigger virtuous data protection competition between companies by creating an environment that identifies and promotes data protection as an asset which can be used to help companies to responsibly further their economic targets.
 This can be accomplished through the development of a new dimension of data protection that goes beyond legal compliance, transforming data protection into a new form of Corporate Social Responsibility (Data Protection as a Corporate Social Responsibility).

-Preliminary research has led to the identification of five key high-level principles of Data Protection as a Corporate Social Responsibility Framework and a draft Framework consisting of fifteen rules that accompany the five principles.
+Preliminary research has led to the identification of five key high-level principles of the Maastricht University Data Protection as a Corporate Social Responsibility Framework and a draft Framework consisting of fifteen rules that accompany the five principles.

 - What are the fundamental requirements of socially responsible data processing activities?

 - How can companies reconstruct Data Protection into an effective CSR framework?

 - What are the benefits for companies that embrace data protection as a CSR?